-Erin past composition teachers include Maurice Wright, Jan Krzywicki, Cynthia Folio, Adam Vidiksis, and Richard Brodhead.
+Erin has studied composition with Anna Weesner, Maurice Wright, Jan Krzywicki, Cynthia Folio, Adam Vidiksis, and Richard Brodhead.
+She participated in the 2013 European American Music Alliance (EAMA) in Paris, France, where she studied with Philip Lasser and Lane Harder.
 Erin has had her works performed across the United States, Europe, and South America, and her commissioned work Grow for choir and orchestra was recently premiered at the Kimmel Center in Philadelphia.

-Erin has participated in several summer festivals, including the European American Music Alliance (EAMA) in Paris, France; the Pierre Monteux School in Hancock, Maine; the American Institute of Musical Studies (AIMS) in Graz, Austria; the YOA Youth Orchestra of the Americas Nordic-Baltic tour; and the Festival Napa Valley.
-She recently graduated from the 2018 YOA Global Leaders Program, a nine-month certificate program in Civic Leadership, Teaching Artistry, Cultural Agency, and Social Entrepreneurship that included on-site program involvement in southern Chile and Belize.
+As a cellist, Erin performs regularly with the Arcana New Music Ensemble, Symphony in C, the Philly Pops, and the Allentown Symphony, among others.
+She has participated in several orchestral summer festivals including the Pierre Monteux School in Hancock, Maine; the American Institute of Musical Studies (AIMS) in Graz, Austria; the Orchestra of the Americas Nordic-Baltic tour; and the Festival Napa Valley, where she was the principal cellist.
+Erin recently graduated from the YOA Global Leaders Program, a nine-month certificate program in Civic Leadership, Teaching Artistry, Cultural Agency, and Social Entrepreneurship that included on-site music program development and teaching in southern Chile and Belize City.